moritzploss/todoServer/README.md

 ### Todo

-This directory contains all logic related to creating and modifying Todo lists.
+This directory contains all logic related to creating, modifying and supervising Todo lists.
-Lists are implemented as `GenServer` processes and supervised by a `DynamicSupervisor`.

-To get statred, install the dependencies:
+To get started, install the dependencies:

     mix deps.get